NeilAllen/ruby_rails/shared-install-of-rbenv.md

 You could try to set up permissions such that only root can install new rubies and gems, but everyone can use them. (*Instructions from someone who has verified this?*)

-It also should hypothetically be possible to have a setup where people used shared rbenv install for rubies, but still each account installs gems to their own account-specific location, by using the standard ruby (?)
-GEM_HOME and GEM_PATH env variables in each user's environment.
-I haven't tried this, not sure the details.
+Some have tried a shared install, letting each user account setup separate gem directories using the GEM_HOME and GEM path env variables.
+BUT a problem arises: different rubies will store their gems in the same GEM_HOME directory - making this approach untenable.
+An alternative approach is to use the [rbenv-usergems](https://github.com/andyl/rbenv-usergems) plugin.

 ## passenger